KBNLwikimedia/KB-Wiki-Stats-Graphs/KPI5/KPI5-2/README.md

 * https://nl.wikipedia.org/wiki/Wikipedia:GLAM/Koninklijke_Bibliotheek_en_Nationaal_Archief/Resultaten/KPIs/KPI5/KPI5_KB_20-02-2018

-You can run this notebook interactively in the cloud via Mybinder.org: https://mybinder.org/v2/gh/ookgezellig/KB-Wiki-Stats-Graphs/master?filepath=KPI5/KPI5-2/KPI5-2.ipynb
+You can run this notebook interactively in the cloud via Mybinder.org: https://mybinder.org/v2/gh/ookgezellig/KB-Wiki-Stats-Graphs/master?filepath=KPI5/KPI5-2/KPI5-2-Hoofdnaamruimte.ipynb

+#### Other namespace of WP:NL
+In the exact same way, but now for all the other namespaces of WP:NL combined, using the notebook [KPI5-2-OverigeNaamruimtes.ipynb](KPI5-2-OverigeNaamruimtes.ipynb) on the data [WPNLOverigeNaamruimtes-KBdienst-KBurl_definitief_20022018.txt](WPNLOverigeNaamruimtes-KBdienst-KBurl_definitief_20022018.txt) gives us the plot [KPI5-Plot2_overigenaamruimten.png](KPI5-Plot2_overigenaamruimten.png).